 Nick completed his PhD at Monash University and his undergraduate studies at Griffith University and the Paris Institute of Political Studies.
-In 2012, he was an Australian European University Institute Fellow at the European University Institute in Florence.
+In 2012, Nick was an Australian European University Institute Fellow at the European University Institute in Florence.

-His research interests lie primarily in the areas of political psychology and behavioural public administration.
+Nick’s research interests lie primarily in the areas of political psychology and behavioural public administration.
 In recent years, he has investigated topics including how emotions, norms and social identities influence helping behaviour, how the internet can be used to improve or exacerbate intergroup bias and racism and how psychological techniques can be used to increase compliance with requests from government agencies.

 His research has been published in leading social and political science journals, including Political Psychology, Ethnic and Racial Studies, and the International Political Science Review.